Lily Kong: Career

 Kong graduated in 1986 from the National University of Singapore (NUS) with a bachelor's degree (honours) and obtained a M.A. from NUS in 1988.
 She then went on to complete a Ph.D. in Geography at University College London in 1991.
 A cultural geographer by training, she became a faculty member in the NUS Department of Geography in 1991 and served as the Dean of NUS's Faculty of Arts and Social Sciences from 2000 to 2003.
 She also held other senior managerial positions in NUS, including Dean of the University Scholars Programme, Vice Provost (Education), Vice Provost (Academic Personnel) Acting Executive Vice President (Academic Affairs) of the Yale-NUS College, Director of the Asia Research Institute, and Vice-President (University and Global Relations).

 In September 2015, Kong joined Singapore Management University (SMU) as Provost and Lee Kong Chian Chair Professor of Social Sciences.
 At the start of 2019, she succeeded Belgian academic Arnoud De Meyer as President of SMU, becoming the first woman and also the first Singaporean academic to helm SMU.

 As President of SMU, Kong has focused on enhancing the quality of the university's students and faculty, developing educational programmes, growing the impact of the university's research, and reforming the university's sexual harassment policy.

 Kong has also been a member of Singapore's Public Service Commission since January 2009.

 In September 2020, Kong was announced as one of the 25 outstanding female leaders in the Asia-Pacific region according to Forbes' list of 2020 Asia’s Power Businesswomen.

+SR Nathan Lecture Series

+As the 15th S R Nathan Fellow, Kong delivered a lecture series in three parts on the evolving role of universities in shaping societal development.
+Her first lecture illustrated the historical transformations of universities that reflected changing societal contexts.
+Her second lecture examined the concept of “Universities for the 100-Year Life”—the evolution of a university’s relevance and role as humanity confronts the high possibility of life expectancies stretching to 100 years.
+In her third and final lecture, Kong discussed the responsibility of universities—as a brain trust—to the world beyond their walls.
+She further addressed the challenges of misinformation, manipulation, and misconduct in research, but also, more optimistically, research that is creative, catalytic, and consequential.